denliehoo/multi-swap/README.md

 - do multiple routers (and find the one which gives the best exchange)
 - allow for customisation of slippage

+Eventually:
+- refactor the API out.
+Use C# .NET as the backend to request for the API

 Global dependencies required:

 - npm i -g truffle ganache-cli